getkeops/keops/doc/python/index.rst

 Python bindings for KeOps
 #########################

 We now fully document the public interface of the :mod:`pykeops` module, which is a NumPy or PyTorch front-end for the KeOps C++/Cuda library.
-It contains three sets of instructions:
+This package contains four sets of instructions:

+1. :doc:`The LazyTensor wrapper <LazyTensor>`: our **high-level** interface, which provides a pythonic support for the most useful features of KeOps.

-1. :doc:`The Genred module <Genred>`: our **low-level** pythonic syntax, compatible with NumPy and PyTorch.
+2. :doc:`The Genred module <Genred>`: our **low-level** syntax, compatible with NumPy and PyTorch.

-2. :doc:`The generic_reduction functions <generic-reduction>`: a **math-friendly** set of helper routines for the Genred module.
+3. :doc:`The generic_reduction functions <generic-reduction>`: a **math-friendly** set of helper routines for the Genred module.

-3. :doc:`kernel_product <kernel-product>`: a specific syntax with **convenient aliases** for operations in kernel spaces.
-It is only compatible with PyTorch.
+4. :doc:`kernel_product <kernel-product>`: a specific syntax with **convenient aliases** for operations in kernel spaces.
+This module is only compatible with PyTorch.

 .. toctree::
    :maxdepth: 2

    installation
+   LazyTensor
    Genred
    generic-solver
    generic-reduction